arjavsharma91/decoint-IEEE-1788.1-2017/paper.md

 # Research Impact Statement

-`decoint` provides immediate value to researchers by providing reliable guarenteed containment and the elimination of floating point rounding errors, as well as reliable error state tracking.
+`decoint` provides immediate value to researchers by providing reliable guaranteed containment and the elimination of floating point rounding errors, as well as reliable error state tracking.
 With extensive ITF1788 edge case testing, it provides a reliable tool for verifying numerical stability across scientific computing and research.

+To show the viability of the library, `decoint` was used to analyze error growth in the Logistic Map [@sharma2026predictability].
+By implementing Mean Value Forms, the library tracks loss of state certainty in chaotic regimes while demonstrating contraction down to machine precision ($\approx 10^{-16}$) in stable regimes.

 # AI Usage Disclosure